-Do you want to perform Google Cloud Platform (GCP) operations not currently available in the Terra UI?
-You can do many of these things in Terra already!
-This article explains how to leverage Terra notebooks and workflows to access additional Google Cloud Platform (GCP) features in Terra.
+Learn to perform Google Cloud operations like writing to a BigQuery dataset, running dsub jobs, and more.
+Did you know you can do many of these things in Terra already?
+This article explains how to leverage Terra notebooks and workflows to access additional Google Cloud features in Terra.

 - WRITE to BigQuery